jwallom/forward_media/propres_seat.md

    - Font size > 80pt < 100pt
    - Try to ensure line breaks make sense with song
    - Use groups!
 (Verse 1, Chorus, Verse 2, Bridge, etc)
-   - The first slide should be in the intro group with no BG, a clear all queue, and Worship screen set.
+   - The first slide should be in the intro group with no background, a clear all queue, and Worship screen set.

 ### Between Practice and Service